 Financing government accounts receivable through a finance industry specialist is well defined, and a widely accepted practice.
-In 1940, the US Government passed the Federal Assignment of Claims Act (FACA) making it easier for small business to provide goods and services to the government, by making it easier to finance the amounts due under any contract.
-Under this arrangement, the business assigns payment under the contract directly to the lender or finance company.
+In 1940, the US Government passed the Federal Assignment of Claims Act (FACA).
+FACA makes it easier for small business to provide goods and services to the government, by making it easier to finance the amounts due under any contract.
+Under this arrangement, the industry assigns payment under the contract directly to the lender or finance company.
 Meaning the payments go directly to the lender.
 Doing so allows the finance company to service and retire the company’s debt without relying on the business to initiate repayment.

 While FACA has the appearance of being in place to protect lenders (and it does), it has intended consequences.
-Once is to allow small business to borrow against these receivables at attractive advance rates and for longer terms than would otherwise be commercially available.
-Here too though, it is vital that discussions between the business owner and lender take place early in the process.
-That way, there is a clear understanding of financing management — also, good management of expectations and maximization of profits.
+Once it’s to allow small business to borrow against these receivables at attractive advance rates and for longer terms than would otherwise be commercially available.
+Here too, it is vital that discussions between the business owner and lender take place early in the process.
+That way, there is a clear understanding of financing management — also, proper management of expectations and maximization of profits.

 Financing Government Contracts Summary:

-- Government spending on goods and services represents a significant portion of overall spending
+- Government spending on goods and services represents a significant portion of overall expenditures

 - Doing business with a government agency can be “good” and “bad.”

 - “Good” in that government typically has unquestioned ability to pay

 - “Bad” in the sense that large contracts or slow-paying contracts could hurt the overall business

 - Finance companies who are government financing specialists are ideal partners for a small business doing government work